The Victorian African Communities Action Plan (VACAP) was released on Saturday 21 April, 2018.

-The Victorian Government is proud to release its response to the Victorian African Communities Action Plan.
+The Victorian Government released its response to the Action Plan in September 2018.

 - $1 million to assist high-need Victorians of African heritage in gaining employment

 - $1.5 million to support education outcomes of young people and their communities through increased support for homework clubs and school‑community liaison officers